Please confirm topic selection

 • dorsal nerve ramus ablation

-• L5-S3 dorsal rami innervate SI joint
+• L5-S3 dorsal rami innervate the SI joint

 • Open SI joint arthrodesis